funtari76/Robert-P1-2/README.md

 ### Tests

-* Ran some tests on the index and styles files
+* Initiul tests via the validator on the index and styles files and had issuse at first.

 ![Testing](/assets/media/Screenshotvalidator2.jpg)